Ronja-Mueller/Samplify/README.md

 ```

 - Wait for the estimated execution time, displayed in red (can take up to **5 minutes**).
-- To detach the session and keep it running in the background, press: `Ctrl + a + d`
+- To detach the screen session and keep it running in the background, press: `Ctrl + a + d`
 - Check progress by retaching to the session: `screen -r samplify_session`

 **Retrieve Output**